raphaelmansuy/digital_palace/01-articles/2024-03-12 microsoft_aci.md

-#  AICI: Empowering Developers to Shape LLM Output in Real-Time ... thanks to WebAssembly ..
+# Real-time Shaping of Language Model Outputs using AICI and WebAssembly

 ## Introduction